Newark's Drinking Water Problem: Lead And Unreliable Filters

 Booker also introduced the Water Infrastructure Funding Transfer Bill in May.
 He said the measure would give states flexibility to fund infrastructure projects.
 That bill's passage was blocked in Congress, Lynch said.

-Emmett Coleman, a senior citizen who lives in Newark, told USA Today he spent an hour on Monday waiting for two cases of bottled water.
-"In the senior building it's bad," he said.
+Newark resident Emmett Coleman told USA Today that he spent an hour on Monday waiting for two cases of bottled water.
+"In the senior building, it's bad," he said.
 "All of us are sick or have problems, and we can't drink the water.
 And the filters aren't working."

 The distribution scene would have looked familiar to residents in Flint, Mich., who suffered from years of contaminated drinking water and subsisted on bottled water.
 And like Flint, Newark has a high poverty rate — about 28%, compared with the national rate of 12.3% in 2017, according to the Census Bureau.

-Approximately 15,000 homes in Newark had lead service lines that brought contaminated water to their residences, the city said in a statement.
+About 15,000 homes in Newark had lead service lines that brought contaminated water to their residences, the city said in a statement.
 It advised residents to take precautions, including getting children's blood tested for lead exposure.

 The city will continue to test both the filters and filtered water.